JayZhouzzj/hello-world/README.md

 # hello-world
 First step!

-What if git hub is used for general group writing?
+What if github is used for general group writing?
 Like...writing in English courses?